How long is your lead time and shipping?

 We offer same or next-day weekday dispatch.
 Orders placed on Friday or Saturday may not be dispatched until Monday.
 The exception is for custom orders, but anything beyond our standard dispatch time is communicate before and at checkout.

-We offer free UK shipping via Royal Mail 2nd Class service, which offers 48 hour delivery in the UK, and within 3 working days is the average.
+We offer free UK shipping via Royal Mail 2nd Class service on orders over £15, which offers 48 hour delivery in the UK, and within 3 working days is the average.
 Delivery time depends on Royal Mail.
 Upgrade is available at checkout if you wanted the Express 1st Class service.
 Sometimes we may offer an alternative service such as Hermes, but this will not affect your shipping price or timeframe for delivery.

 We use recycled/recyclable materials for packaging.
 Sometimes you may receive a parcel with plastic elements (i.e. non-eco bubble wrap), but this will always have been recycled from our own deliveries to avoid it going into the bin unused.